Chang La

 Is the road to Chang La paved?

-Set high in the Himalaya mountain range, the road to the summit, also known as Changla, is mostly paved with some loose dirt sections.
-It’s called Leh to Pangong Lake road.
-The pass is the main gateway for the Changthang Plateau.
-It is driveable by all kinds of vehicles.
+The road to the summit, also known as Changla, is mostly paved with some loose dirt sections.
+It’s called the Leh to Pangong Lake road.
+The pass is the main gateway to the Changthang Plateau.
+It is drivable by all kinds of vehicles.

 Is Chang La open?